Bhardwaj-Rishabh/PPL/2-HDP.md

 f is the probabilty of terminal symbol.

 if node Emits:
- D ~ Dirichlet(C), C is concentration parameter prior of dimention of possible temrinal symbols. t_sym ~ Categorical(D), sampling terminal symbol
+ D ~ Dirichlet(C), C is concentration parameter prior of dimention of possible terminal symbols. t_sym ~ Categorical(D), sampling from a distribution of terminal symbols.

 if node Transits:
  We have to choose an ordered pair from infinite possible non-terminal symbols.